Balancing Privacy Rights with Social Utility in the Age of the Internet of Things

-There are however increasing concerns as to how a pervasive use IoT devices will impact privacy rights.
-It’s not just the volume of data generated but also the variety of information collected such as geolocation, internet search habits and preferences which, taken together may infringe upon privacy rights.
+There are, however, increasing concerns as to how a pervasive use of IoT devices will impact privacy rights.
+It’s not just the volume of data generated but also the variety of information collected, such as geolocation, internet search habits, and preferences, which, taken together, may infringe upon privacy rights.

 There is an emerging school of thought which holds that the traditional consent model ought to be supplanted by the use model as “ensuring individual control over personal data is not only an increasingly unattainable objective of data protection, but in many settings, it is an undesirable one, as well.”
 The rationale for this proposed overhaul of traditional notions of privacy is that there are compelling societal benefits to the collection and use of personal information as long as it is anonymized and aggregated so as to preclude identification of the data subject.

 This includes de-identification of personally identifiable information and adherence to higher accountability standards, including payment of fines in the event of infringement causing harm.

 The use model acknowledges the impracticality of obtaining informed consent.
 Rather it places emphasis on the benefits associated with de-identified personal data that delivers social utility such as health-care prevention, more efficient transportation, environmental protection, and education.

 Regulating privacy associated with the use of IoT devices is vexing.
 A recent Ponemon report found that while there is no real standard governing IoT privacy, there is a preference for some form of “labeling” associated with IoT devices that communicate in plain language the information such devices collect.